Volume VIssue 2May 14, 2008

-"The outcome of education must not be a foregone conclusion; rather it must be an unending quest for enlightenment.
+"The outcome of education cannot be a foregone conclusion; rather it must be an unending quest for enlightenment.
 An enlightened education is, by its very nature, neither rigid nor undefined, but flexible, as it must serve as the given context of our society, while accommodating the ever-expanding universe of our children."

-- William Thomas Sly, Founding Director
+- Will Sly, Founding Director

 Creative Educational Systems

-Contents of this Issue
+Contents of this Issue:

-6. RESOURCES
+• RESOURCES

-9. FUNDING
+• FUNDING

-10. HUMOR
+• HUMOR

-11. ABOUT US
+• ABOUT US

-POSSIBILITIES OF HOPE:
+THE POSSIBILITY OF HOPE:

 Alternatives to the Status Quo